Choosing a telescope is the biggest decision we make as backyard astronomers.

 The long tube may mean that shorter adults, teens and younger children will need a step to see through the eyepiece when this scope is pointed towards the zenith.

-Undoubtedly, this brute is a worthy champion of deep space telescopes.
+Undoubtedly, this brute is a worthy champion of best telescope for deep sky observing; the stargazing experience is phenomenal.
 If you have deep pockets and an undying love of even deeper space, then this huge, motorized Orion Dobsonian may be all the telescope you ever dreamed of.

 - 14,000 object database